-Micropigmentation, better known as cosmetic tattooing or permanent makeup, is a technique used to permanently apply make-up or cover small scars.
-The process involves embedding organic pigment beneath the skin to create a natural and permanent result.
+Micropigmentation, better known as cosmetic tattooing or permanent makeup, is a technique to apply permanent color into your skin.
+This artistic and specialized process involves embedding organic pigment beneath the skin to create a natural and permanent result.
+Many choose permanent makeup to save time, because they have makeup allergies or vision problems.
+It can also provide natural-looking solutions for those with alopecia or those who have undergone breast reconstruction.

 What to Expect